BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 entity Account { ... }
 entity Confirmation { ... }

-api transfer (amt: USD, from: Account, payee: Account): Confirmation;
+api transfer(amt: USD, from: Account, payee: Account): Confirmation;
 ```

 This API provides a syntactically explicit and useable description for an AI Agent.
 Bosque is designed to move information from implicit (API documentation pages) into explicit syntactic features of the code.
 In our example the type system allowing the type alias of USD to be used as a unit of currency instead of a simple number with a comment that it is a dollar amount.
-Rough experimentation shows that, even without specific training, a model like Gemini-2 or GPT-4 has a roughly 20% higher success rate of generating code using this API than the equivalent in TypeScript.
+Rough experimentation shows that, even without specific training, a model like Gemini-2.5 has a roughly 20% higher success rate of generating code using this API than the equivalent in TypeScript.

 Even with this significantly improved success rate the API is still ripe for accidental misuse or targeting by malicious actors seeking to confuse our agent.
 Today we could improve this API in Bosque by adding a simple pre-condition to the API:
 ```